johnjoeann4/notes/README.md

 # 2023-11-24
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
 Planning ahead can help to avoid last-minute emergencies and ensure your projects stay on track.
 Finally, staying organized by using version control, commenting your code,and following best practices will make your life as a programmer much easier and more enjoyable.

+# 2023-11-25
+- "Today's programming wisdom is to always write code with readability and maintainability in mind.
+Remember, you may not be the only one who will need to understand and work with your code in the future.
+Use clear and descriptive variable names, write comments to explain complex logic, and organize your code into logical modules or functions.
+Also, don't forget to test your code thoroughly to ensure it works as expected and handle edge cases.
+Finally, keep learning and stay up-to-date with the latest programming best practices and technologies."